 There are a number of different solutions that could be suggested here.
 You may be advised to have a simple filling or there could be the need for a full tooth replacement.
 We will do all that we can to ensure we can save your tooth which.
 Rather than a full tooth replacement it may be determined that a root canal treatment could be the best option.
 This may be required to remove tooth decay or disease that has spread to the middle of the tooth where the nerves and blood are, i.e., the pulp.
 In some instances, it will be better to remove all or part of the tooth.
 This is recommended when the tooth is damaged so severe that it cannot be restored.
 In this case, a dental implant, or denture may be used to replace the teeth that have become so decayed that they cannot be restored.

-Dr. Steven Brisman and Dr. Barry Goldstein have received a high level of training and are qualified to take on any level of complicated prosthodontic cases.
-Both doctors wish their patients to know that they can come to their practice with confidence in their skills as clinicians.
-They provide relief to patients who are in pain, and promise that they can restore your smile.
+Dr. Steven Brisman has received a high level of training and is qualified to take on any level of complicated prosthodontic cases.
+He wishes patients to know that they can come to his practice with confidence in his skills as clinicians.
+He provides relief to patients who are in pain, and promises that he can restore your smile.
 Our team will ensure that you are happy with the restorative option that you choose.

 If you would like to find out more about the services we provide, please schedule an appointment.
 Our dental practice has many years of experience in the industry, and we can help you achieve the smile that you have always dreamed about!
 We look forward to meeting you!